-I am using PA-VM-ESX-9.0.0.ova.
-You need to have partner account in order to download the Palo alto ova image from the Palo alto web portal.
-If you don’t have one, google will be your best friend 😊
+I am using PA-VM-ESX-10.1.0.
+You need to have a partner account to download the Palo alto ova image from the Palo alto web portal.
+If you don’t have one, google will be your best friend

 - VMware workstation pro

-I am using VMware workstation 16 in this lab and any older versions of VMware workstation will work as well.
-You can get VMware workstation here.
+In this lab we are using VMware workstation 16 and any older versions of VMware workstation will work as well.
+You can get a VMware workstation here.

 Steps to configure palo alto firewall on VMware.

 - Setup the VMware network for Palo Alto.